Campaign for Freedom of Information: 1984–1996

 The Campaign also drafted a bill to reform section 2 of the Official Secrets Act 1911, a catch-all provision which made the unauthorised disclosure of any official information a criminal offence.
-The Protection of Official Information Bill, introduced by Richard Shepherd MP in 1988, would have replaced section 2 with a narrower measure that included a public interest defence.
+The Protection of Official Information Bill, introduced by MP Richard Shepherd in 1988, would have replaced section 2 with a narrower measure that included a public interest defence.
 The bill was defeated after the government imposed an unprecedented three-line whip on its own MPs at second reading requiring them to vote it down.
-Mrs Thatcher's Conservative government later introduced the Official Secrets Act 1989, which repealed section 2 of the 1911 Act, but rejected all efforts to insert a public interest defence.
+Thatcher's Conservative government later introduced the Official Secrets Act 1989, which repealed section 2 of the 1911 Act, but rejected all efforts to insert a public interest defence.

-In February 1993, another of the Campaign's private members' bills for a full FOI Act, the Right to Know Bill, was introduced by Mark Fisher (politician) MP and debated for a total of 21 hours in the Commons.
+In February 1993, another of the Campaign's private members' bills for a full FOI Act, the Right to Know Bill, was introduced by MP Mark Fisher and debated for a total of 21 hours in the Commons.

-With the whistleblowing charity Public Concern at Work the Campaign drafted the Whistleblower Protection Bill, introduced as a ten-minute rule bill by Tony Wright MP early in 1995.
-A revised version, the Public Interest Disclosure Bill, was introduced by Don Touhig MP at the end of 1995.
+With the whistleblowing charity Public Concern at Work the Campaign drafted the Whistleblower Protection Bill, introduced as a ten-minute rule bill by MP Tony Wright early in 1995.
+A revised version, the Public Interest Disclosure Bill, was introduced by MP Don Touhig at the end of 1995.
 The bill completed its committee stage in the Commons before being talked out by the government in 1996.
-Shortly after the Labour Party won the 1997 general election, Richard Shepherd MP drew a high place in the private members’ ballot and introduced the Public Interest Disclosure Bill, which received Royal Assent in July 1998.
+Shortly after the Labour Party won the 1997 general election, MP Richard Shepherd drew a high place in the private members' ballot and introduced the Public Interest Disclosure Bill, which received Royal Assent in July 1998.

 1996–2005

-In 1996 Tony Blair presented the Campaign's annual awards and strongly committed himself to FOI.
+In 1996, Tony Blair presented the Campaign's annual awards, and strongly committed himself to FOI.
 Following Labour's election in 1997, the Campaign's chairman James Cornford was appointed a special adviser by David Clark, the cabinet minister responsible for drawing up the government's FOI proposals.
-But after a well-received white paper, Your Right to Know (CM 3818), Clark was relieved of this role and responsibility for FOI was moved to the Home Office under Jack Straw MP.
+However, after a well-received white paper, Your Right to Know (CM 3818), Clark was relieved of this role and responsibility for FOI was moved to the Home Office under Jack Straw.
 The Home Office later published a draft FOI bill that was greeted with "universal hostility".

 The Campaign took the lead in proposing amendments to the bill during its Parliamentary passage.
 It played a similar role in relation to the Freedom of Information (Scotland) Act, which received Royal Assent in 2002.

-The Campaign's role in bringing about FOI was acknowledged by Jack Straw MP, who as Home Secretary introduced the legislation.
-Mr Straw told MPs on the Justice Committee, which was conducting post-legislative scrutiny of the FOI Act, that Labour's manifesto commitment "was the product of a brilliant campaign by the Campaign for Freedom of Information".
-The commentator, Peter Riddell, wrote that the Campaign "was primarily responsible for the introduction of the legislation".
+The Campaign's role in bringing about FOI was acknowledged by Straw, who as Home Secretary introduced the legislation.
+Straw told MPs on the Justice Committee, which was conducting post-legislative scrutiny of the FOI Act, that Labour's manifesto commitment "was the product of a brilliant campaign by the Campaign for Freedom of Information".
+The commentator Peter Riddell wrote that the Campaign "was primarily responsible for the introduction of the legislation".